-We will use Google search engine to get keywords searched by users with Google Suggest and insert those keywords into Ubersuggest to check out their volumes and difficulty level.
+We will use the Google search engine to get keywords searched by users with Google Suggest and insert those keywords into Ubersuggest to check out their volumes and difficulty level.

 Just type the keyword you’ve listed so far into Google.

 I will use “social media blogs” for this example

 These are exact terms searched by users with Google.
 When users are searching for them, these keywords surely getting attention.
 You should optimize your site around these keywords.

 Let’s take this keyword and check it with Ubersuggest.

 Go to Ubersuggest and enter your keyword.
 The result from Ubersuggest will show the volume of the keyword, difficulty to rank on Google (Free and paid), and Cost Per Click (CPC).

 When you scroll down, you can keyword ideas (suggested and related) to your primary keyword.
 Click on “View All Keyword Ideas”.